dmdeklerk/heat-server-web3/README.md

 ## How to configure

-Configure the settings section in `explorer.ts`.
+Configure the settings section in `explorer.ts` at a minimum set the `ID` variable.